Equine nutrition: Energy nutrients and protein

-Nutritional sources of energy are fat and carbohydrates.
-Protein is a critical building block for muscles and other tissues.
-Horses that are heavily exercised, growing, pregnant or lactating need increased energy and protein in their diet.
-However, if a horse has too much energy in its diet and not enough exercise, it can become too high-spirited and difficult to handle.
+Nutritional sources of energy are primarily fat and carbohydrates.
+Protein is primarily a source of amino acids, which are critical building blocks for muscles and other tissues.
+Horses that are heavily exercised, growing, pregnant or lactating need both increased energy sources and protein in their diet.
+However, if a horse has too much energy in its diet and not enough exercise, it can become too high-spirited and difficult to handle, as well as gain excessive weight.

 Fat exists in low levels in plants and can be added to increase the energy density of the diet.
 Fat has 9 Mcal per kilogram of energy, which is 2.25 times that of any carbohydrate source.
-Because equids have no gall bladder to store large quantities of bile, which flows continuously from the liver directly into the small intestine, fat, though a necessary nutrient, is difficult for them to digest and utilize in large quantities.
+Because equids have no gall bladder to store bile, it flows continuously from the liver directly into the small intestine.
+Fat, though a necessary nutrient, is difficult for them to digest and utilize in large quantities.
 However, they are able to digest a greater amount of fat than can cattle.
-Horses benefit from up to 8% fat in their diets, but more does not always provide a visible benefit.
+Horses can benefit from up to 8% fat in their diets, but more does not always provide a visible benefit.
 Horses can only have 15-20% fat in their diet without the risk of developing diarrhea.

 Carbohydrates, the main energy source in most rations, are usually fed in the form of hay, grass, and grain.
 Soluble carbohydrates such as starches and sugars are readily broken down to glucose in the small intestine and absorbed.
 Insoluble carbohydrates, such as fiber (cellulose), are not digested by the horse's own enzymes, but are fermented by microbes in the cecum and large colon to break down and release their energy sources, volatile fatty acids.

-Soluble carbohydrates are found in nearly every feed source; corn has the highest amount, then barley and oats.
+Digestible carbohydrates are found in nearly every feed source; corn has the highest amount, with an average starch content of 72%, then barley and oats.
 Forages normally have only 6-8% soluble carbohydrate, but under certain conditions can have up to 30%.
-Sudden ingestion of large amounts of starch or high sugar feeds can cause at the least an indigestion colic, and at the worst potentially fatal colitis or laminitis.
+Sudden ingestion of large amounts of starch or high sugar feeds can cause at the least an indigestion colic, and at the worst potentially fatal colitis and/or laminitis.

 Protein is used in all parts of the body, especially muscle, blood, hormones, hooves, and hair cells.
 The main building blocks of protein are amino acids.
 Alfalfa and other legumes in hay are good sources of protein that can be easily added to the diet.
 Most adult horses only require 8-10% protein in their diet; however, higher protein is important for lactating mares and young growing foals.